Mahmudur Rahman

-Established in business, Mahmudur Rahman was appointed the executive chairman of the National Investment Board in 2002, and then elevated to national energy adviser in 2005.
-In both positions, Rahman set high goals for attracting foreign investments and increasing energy capacity in Bangladesh.
-While he had success in attracting foreign investors, he also took controversial steps such as increasing petrol prices or developing open-pit mines that set off protests across the country.

-Since the restoration of civilian government and the Awami League victory in 2008, Rahman has been a strong critic of the government through his newspaper.
-Party and government officials have reacted by charging him with defamation and sedition cases more than 50 times since 2009 to 2013.
-He is the only person to be sentenced for contempt by the Bangladesh Supreme Court.
-International human rights groups and press organisations have characterised the government's actions against him as judicial harassment.
-Critics have said he has misrepresented bloggers and activists associated with the 2013 Shahbag protests and contributed to widespread religious tensions and civil unrest.
+Mahmudur Rahman (মাহমুদুর রহমান; born 6 July 1953) is the owner and editor of the Bengali daily Amar Desh in Bangladesh also an author, engineer and businessman.
+A strong critic of the Awami League government since 2008, he has faced over 50 defamation and sedition charges.
+He is the only person sentenced for contempt by the Supreme Court of Bangladesh, with human rights groups labeling the government's actions against him as judicial harassment.

 Early life

-Mahmudur Rahman was born in Comilla, Bangladesh, his mother is Mahmuda Begum.
+Rahman was born in Comilla, East Bengal, his mother is Mahmuda Begum.
+His mother died at 87 on July 6, 2025.

+Education

 He received his Bachelor of Chemical Engineering in 1977 from Bangladesh University of Engineering and Technology.
-After working in engineering in Japan, he returned to earn a graduate diploma in Ceramic Engineering.
+After working in engineering in Japan, he returned to earn a graduate diploma in ceramic engineering.
 He also earned an M.B.A. from the Institute of Business Administration, Dhaka University.

-He married Firoza Khan, the daughter of Harunur Rashid Khan Monno.
-The latter has been politically affiliated with the BNP since independence.
+Career

+Mahmudur Rahman, a former operational engineer, founded Artisan Ceramics Limited in 1999.
+He chaired Bangladesh's National Investment Board, boosting foreign investment significantly.
+As Energy Adviser, he faced protests over fuel price hikes and environmental issues.
+Later, he acquired Amar Desh newspaper, transforming it into a leading opposition voice.

 Business career

-Rahman started his career as an operational engineer at British Oxygen, a major British-owned gas company.
-He also worked in Munnu Ceramics, Duncan Brothers, Shinepukur Ceramics, Beximco Group, and Padma Textile, including some years in Japan.
+Mahmudur Rahman started his career as an operational engineer at British Oxygen, a major British-owned gas company.
+He also worked in Monno Ceramics, Duncan Brothers, Shinepukur Ceramics, Beximco Group, and Padma Textile, including some years in Japan.

-After returning to Bangladesh, Rahman started and developed his own company, Artisan Ceramics Limited in 1999.
+After returning to Bangladesh, Mahmudur Rahman started and developed his own company, Artisan Ceramics Limited in 1999.
 It was the first bone china plant in the country and a technological breakthrough.
 Artisan Ceramics was sold in 2013.

 Political career

+Mahmudur Rahman chaired the National Investment Board in Bangladesh from 2001, boosting foreign investment from $52 million to $460 million by 2004.
+In 2005, he became Energy Adviser, negotiating key deals with Cairn Energy and Vulcan Inc. His tenure faced protests over fuel price hikes and environmental issues.
+Amid political tensions in 2006, he was accused of election interference during a military takeover in 2007, reflecting the challenges of governance in a turbulent era.